orabi55555/plate-palate/README.md

   </pre>

 - **BACK-END INSTALLATION**
-  <h4>Use the command cd followed by the directory path backend</h4>
+  Use the command cd followed by the directory path backend
   <pre>
     cd BackEnd
   </pre>

-  <h4>Install the necessary dependencies by running the following command</h4>
+  Install the necessary dependencies by running the following command
   <pre>
     npm install
   </pre>